 Professional Plan: $79/User/Month

 The Professional plan is Apollo's most popular tier and the first plan that includes a built-in US dialer with call recording.
-Mobile credits increase to 100/month and export credits to 2,000/month.
-You also get 10,000 data credits per year.
+The credit pool rises to 48,000 per year, a 60% increase over Basic.

 This tier makes sense for SDR teams that combine email and phone outreach in the US market.
-The built-in dialer eliminates the need for a separate tool, which can save $30-$50/user/month compared to standalone dialers.
+The built-in dialer eliminates the need for a separate tool.

 The gap: International teams cannot use the Professional dialer.
 If even one rep makes calls outside the US, you need the Organization plan for the international dialer.
 There is no way to mix plans within a single account.